 We thank SGC for commissioning the UCLA Luskin Center for Innovation to conduct a five-year, third-party evaluation of Transformative Climate Communities Program (TCC) investments in Watts.
-In particular, we thank Louise Bedsworth, Alexandra Gallo, Sandra Lupien, Saharnaz Mirzazad, Gerard Rivero, and Sophie Young for their commitment to our work, and for their attention to our many informational requests.
+In particular, we thank Lynn von Koch-Liebert, Saharnaz Mirzazad, Jennifer Kim, Sarah Newsham, Gerard Rivero, and Sophie Young for their commitment to our work, and for their attention to our many informational requests.